 The Role of Financial Advisors

-While solicitors provide the legal framework, financial advisors offer invaluable insights into the financial implications of setting up a trust.
-They can help you assess the tax efficiency of your trust, advise on investment strategies for trust assets, and ensure that the trust is aligned with your overall financial goals.
+While solicitors provide the legal framework, financial advisors can offer valuable insights into the broader financial picture.
+They can help assess how a trust fits within your overall financial plan, advise on investment strategies for trust assets, and ensure that your pension arrangements — including SIPPs — are aligned with your estate planning objectives.
+From April 2027, inherited pensions will become liable for IHT, making this coordination more important than ever.

 Importance of Tailored Solutions